 It’s been particularly difficult to offer online grocery delivery to more shoppers because the service is not like regular online shopping.
 Groceries are obviously temperature-sensitive, so they cannot sit around in warehouses and be shipped by standard, non-refrigerated Federal Express or postal service vans.
 Produce, meat, and dairy products also should not be left on your front porch for hours like any old Amazon package.
 Online grocery delivery is instead typically offered only via special delivery trucks (whose availability is limited), and only in narrow time windows (to ensure the recipient can be home).
 Complicating matters further, some services only accept orders for delivery a maximum of two days ahead — and those slots are selling out rapidly.

 Overall, if you are trying to order groceries online anytime soon, you should expect to encounter warnings like the one posted by Target: “Due to high demand, items may be unavailable or delayed.”
+Likewise, an alert on Peapod says “Delivery time slots are extremely limited,” and “Product availability is limited.”
 More than one site crashed while we were shopping for groceries, and, in a couple cases, items added to a shopping cart one minute were suddenly listed as “sold out” and deleted the next.

 What’s more, you are also likely to be frustrated when the time comes to complete your order — and only then is it revealed that there are no delivery time slots available.
 Our advice is that, whenever possible, enter your address and look up delivery availability first, before you add any groceries to your online shopping cart.
 If no delivery times are available, there is obviously no reason to bother shopping.
-Here’s more of what we learned about the major online grocery delivery services during the coronavirus outbreak.
+Here’s more of what we learned about the major online grocery delivery services during the early part of the coronavirus quarantine.

 Of all the options, we had the best luck using Peapod, the grocery delivery service run by Stop & Shop.
 Yet while we were successfully able to order groceries from Peapod, it was hardly smooth sailing.
 In fact, it was impossible to get a quick delivery.
 We placed an order to an address in western Massachusetts on Tuesday, March 17, and the first date available for delivery was Wednesday, March 25.
 For several other locations along the East Coast we checked on (including random addresses in New Jersey, Connecticut, and New York), all delivery windows were sold out for two weeks —which is as far out as Peapod will accept orders.